spyderbat/eval/guidebook/src/container_escape_chroot/README.md

 From here, we could then install ssh keys for the backdoor user.

-In summary, we gained access to a vulnerable Kubernetes container, then exploited its excessive access to gain root privileges on the host machine.
-From there, we were able to access the entire Kubernetes cluster on this node and create a backdoor user with root access for persistence.
+In summary, we gained access to a vulnerable Kubernetes container and exploited its excessive access to gain root privileges on the host machine.
+From there, we had access to the entire Kubernetes cluster on this node and created a backdoor user with root access for persistence.

 ## Investigating the Results

-Performing this exploit will trigger a number of red flags which are detected and collected into a single Spydertrace object.
+Performing this exploit will trigger several red flags which are detected and collected into a single Spydertrace object.
 In the Spyderbat Console, navigate to the Dashboard page.
 In the Security tab, under "Recent Spydertraces with Score > 50", a new trace should appear, likely named "root_shell", or "container_escape_using_chroot...".
 Expanding the group name should show that it has an extremely high score of over 200, indicating a large number of linked high-severity flags.
-Selecting this Spydertrace, we can select "Start Process Investigation" to see the events of the exploit layed out in a Causal Tree in the investigation view:
+Selecting this Spydertrace, we can select "Start Process Investigation" to see the events of the exploit laid out in a Causal Tree in the investigation view:

 ![A section of the Spydertrace featuring one of my chroot commands](./chroot_flag_graph.png)